E0: Enhancing Generalization and Fine-Grained Control in VLA Models via Tweedie Discrete Diffusion: Method

 Training minimizes the cross-entropy loss between predicted and ground-truth tokens: \begin{small}

 \end{small} which encourages accurate and temporally consistent sequence generation across the action horizon.

-\textbf{Inference Pipeline.} During inference, we begin from an initial noisy action sequence and perform a multi-step iterative denoising procedure.
-At the first iteration, the observation $o_t$ is encoded and processed by the model to produce the initial key–value cache $\mathit{KV}(o_t)$, which stores the key–value pairs required for cross-attention.
-This cache is then reused across all subsequent denoising steps, so that only the action tokens need to be recomputed.
+\textbf{Inference Pipeline.} During inference, we initialize the action sequence from Gaussian noise and perform a multi-step iterative refinement process.
+At the first iteration, the observation $o_t$ is encoded once by the model to construct a key--value cache $\mathit{KV}(o_t)$ for cross-attention.
+This cache is reused across all subsequent refinement steps, such that only the action tokens are recomputed.

-At each iteration $i \in \{1,\ldots,N\}$, the model receives the current noisy action sequence $\tilde{A}_t^{\tau_i}$ along with the fixed observation cache $\mathit{KV}(o_t)$, and predicts a categorical distribution over discrete action tokens.
-These tokens are decoded into one-hot representations, which serve as intermediate actions for the next iteration.
-The forward noise process is then reapplied to obtain the next noisy sequence:
+At each iteration $i \in \{1,\ldots, N\}$ (with $N=10$ in our experiments), the model takes as input the current noisy action representation $\tilde{A}_t^{\tau_i}$ together with the fixed observation cache $\mathit{KV}(o_t)$, and predicts a categorical distribution over discrete action tokens.
+The predicted tokens are converted into one-hot representations, which are used to construct an updated action vector for the next iteration.
+Noise annealing is implicitly controlled by the scalar timestep $\tau_i$, which monotonically decreases from $1$ to $0$ over refinement steps.
+Specifically, the next noisy action representation is obtained as: